SecretFoundation/docs/development/tools-and-libraries/secretk-kotlin.md

 {% hint style="info" %}
 See the full documentation, code and usage examples [here](https://github.com/eqoty-labs/secretk)\
 \
-For help and questions please ask Luca Spinazzola from Eqoty labs.
+For help and questions please ask Luca Spinazzola from Eqoty Labs.
 {% endhint %}